MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ---
 # Microsoft Entra multifactor authentication external method provider reference (Preview)

-This topic describes how external authentication providers connect to Entra ID, and how tenant admins can manage authentication requirements for their tenant to be satisfied by external provider authentication for a second factor.
+This topic describes how external authentication providers connect to Entra ID.

-Entra ID external authentication methods are the way to allow customers to integrate external authentication providers as a method to satisfy the authentication requirements for the resource/application being requested.
+Entra ID external authentication methods are the way to allow organizations to integrate external authentication providers as a method to satisfy the second factor of multifactor authentication requirements for the resource/application being requested.

 When a user signs in, that tenant's policies are evaluated.
 The authentication requirements are determined based on the resource being accessed.
 Any number of policies may apply to a given sign-in given the parameters of each policy.
 Those parameters include users and groups, applications, platform, sign-in risk level, and others.
 Based on the authentication requirements, the user may need to use an additional factor that satisfies the MFA requirement.
 This factor will need to complement the type of first factor.